cjoyneruk/bn_zest/README.md

 #### Requirements

 `bn_zest` requires Python 3 (I'm not sure of the lowest version but 3.6 has worked for me).
-It also requires `pandas` and `pomegrante`, which in turn require other packages, a full list is in the requirements.txt file.
+It also requires `pandas` and `pomegranate`, which in turn require other packages, a full list is in the requirements.txt file.

 #### Instructions